tulinn/tulinn.github.io/_posts/2016-09-24-Electron-File-Organization.md

 ---
 layout: post
-title: "Having Good File Organization in an Electron App"
+title: "File Organization in an Electron App"
 date: 2016-09-24 00:18:23 +0700
 summary: "File organization of a programming project is vital for good engineering principles such as abstraction.
 It is also a good software engineering practice as good file organization makes it easier to maintain and modify the code."
 ---